 At Natori Law Office, LLLC, our experienced attorneys offer their services for clients seeking to become a franchisor or franchisee in Hawaii.
-You can take advantage of our collective experience for your legal needs by calling (808) 275-0155 today!

 For potential franchisees, we review their franchise agreement and franchise disclosure document (aka offering circular), a complex document whose main purpose is to furnish potential franchisees with written disclosures about the franchisor, the franchised business and the franchise relationship.

 We advise our clients as to what types of questions they should ask of the franchisor, or existing franchisees of the franchisor, to get a better understanding of the business they are getting into.
 In addition, while there usually is very little room for negotiation of the franchise agreement, we point out specific items of the franchise agreement that may not work in the Hawaii market and, if required, we negotiate those items with the franchisor.